 • Ecosystem conditions and requirements to support rural health professions education

 • Capacity-building to develop the existing rural health workforce

 • Community-engaged, immersive, and contextually and/or culturally responsive models of rural health professions education

 • Impact of rural health professions education on rural health outcomes

 • Strategies to promote interprofessional collaboration in rural healthcare settings

 • Addressing the social determinants of health in rural communities through health professions education

 In addition to original research articles, this Collection welcomes case studies of models and programs implemented for the benefit of rural healthcare education that have been successful.
+For the purposes of this Collection, case studies should be submitted as Research articles in our submission system.
 Review the Submission Guidelines tab for more information on acceptable submission parameters.

 Image credit: © whitemay / Getty Images / iStock